Three students in school uniforms working with microscopes in a science classroom, focused on examining plant samples and taking notes.

 Our supported programme provides guided support on the following strands :

-Strengthening the way feedback is given and acted upon.
+• Strengthening the way feedback is given, received, and acted upon to deepen learning.

-E.g. How can metacognition and self-regulation improve the resilience of disadvantaged students?
+E.g. How can structured peer critique improve the quality of student writing?

-E.g. How can I use gamification to increase student agency in flipped learning?
+E.g. How can project-based learning increase student agency in KS3 humanities?